-Sarcoma UK have worked with GatewayC, doctors and patients to develop a new course for GPs and other primary care professionals.
+Sarcoma UK have collaborated with doctors, patients, and GatewayC to create a new course for GPs and other primary care professionals.

-The new course aims to support GPs and other primary care professionals in recognising the symptoms of sarcoma and improve confidence in decision-making regarding referrals on a suspected cancer pathway.
+The new GatewayC course aims to support GPs and primary care professionals to recognise sarcoma symptoms, and improve confidence in decision-making regarding referrals on a suspected cancer pathway.

 This would lead to: